 The basis of the patent system is that after the patent term, the public is allowed to implement the invention based on the information provided in the patent specification.
-The U.S. government gives inventors a monopolistic type of right (i.e., right to exclude others) and in return the inventor teaches the public how to make and use the invention.
+The U.S. government gives inventors a monopolistic type of right (i.e., the right to exclude others) and in return, the inventor teaches the public how to make and use the invention.

 The inventor can prepare the patent application or retain a patent attorney.
 Read more about the pros and cons of each option in my article “Patent attorneys, agents and the USPTO can help with the patent process“.
 In my opinion, to get a patent of any real value, you need to hire a patent attorney.
-Regardless of which direction you take, you should understand the steps, the options and the pros and cons for each of the options.
+Regardless of which direction you take, you should understand the steps, the options, and the pros and cons of each of the options.
 This will help you to make a better decision.

 Step 2: Examination of patent application

 The time to initial examination by the examiner on the merits can be shortened to about 4 to 6 months by filing a request for expedited examination, aka, Track 1 request.
-However, to expedite the patent application, the decision must be made when the patent application is filed.
+However, to expedite the patent application, a decision must be made when the patent application is filed.

 2b.
 Office actions

 The patent application will first be examined by the Office of Initial Patent Examination.
 They will check whether the formalities have been followed.
-The formalities will have to be fixed before it enters the line for examination and ready for substantive examination.
+The formalities will have to be fixed before it enters the line for examination and is ready for substantive examination.

-The patent application, thereafter, will be examined on the merits and render an office action explaining why the patent application is rejected.
+The patent application, thereafter, will be examined on its merits and render an office action explaining why the patent application is rejected.
 If rejected, a response can be filed to convince the examiner about the merits of the invention.